mozilla/experimenter-docs/docs/desktop-rollouts.md

 ### Can I run an Nimbus experiment and a rollout simultaneously?

-Yes.
-You can do this if you want understand the impact of a change while also gradually releasing the experience to more users.
-Keep in mind that if you do plan to release the experience to 100% of users, you should make sure it meets production quality standards.
+It's possible, but bear in mind that rollouts are not measurement instruments.
+Experiments are.

+If you have uncertainty about the effect of the feature, you may wish to be guided by experiment results instead of deploying the feature immediately.

+Before you do this, you should consider:

+* Future experimentation needs: once you deploy the feature to someone, you lose the ability to observe what happens when you introduce that feature to that user.
+  Consider whether you have a need for holdbacks.
+* Decision criteria: identify the risks you're trying to mitigate with a rollout and decide whether you need multiple stages or not.
+  If you have multiple stages, how will you know whether to advance or roll back?
+  What signals will help you make your decision?
+Where will they come from?
+  If you are relying on the experiment to guide you, make sure that the timelines are compatible.
+  Consult data science before relying on signals derived from the behavior of the rollout group, since rollouts are not measurement tools and lack a control.

 You would need to:

 1. Launch an experiment that targets a fixed portion of the population (sized appropriately for whatever you are trying to measure)
-2. Launch a rollout using the steps below at a low percentage of the population
+2. When you are ready, launch a rollout using the steps below at a low percentage of the population
-3. Monitor your rollout in grafana to determine if you can continue increasing the population size.
-You may also want to look at the week 1 data from your experiment to make an early determination.
-4. If everything looks good, gradually increase the percentage of the roll-out by editing the configuration.
+3. As the rollout proceeds, consult your decision criteria.
+Change the percentage of the roll-out by editing the configuration.

+Keep in mind that if you do plan to release the experience to 100% of users, you should make sure it meets production quality standards.

 ### What if a user enrolls in both a rollout and an experiment?